ArsenalChampoins/ICSE-2022/README.md

 ## Bugs detected by Grand
-Download and decompress issue.rar under this repository to view 14 bug issue webpages and a summary excel file.
+You can download and decompress issue.rar under this repository to investigate the webpages of the 14 bug reports and a summary excel file.

-We hide the user information of bug reporter in these webpages, thus they will not reveal authors’ information.
-But checking the original issue may reveal our information.
+To anonymize bug reports, we have deleted the bug reporter information in these webpages, thus these webpages will not reveal authors’ information.
+However, checking the original bug reports on the corresponding issue tracking systems may reveal our information.
-### So, *please <u>DO NOT</u> check the orginal issue to seek our detailed accounts.*
+### So, *please <u>DO NOT</u> investigate the original bug reports in their issue tracking systems of these GDBs.*

 To demonstrate the effectiveness of Grand in finding logic bugs in Gremlin-based graph database systems, we evaluate Grand on four widely-used graph database systems, and real-world logic bugs in them.